aarontward/CellFindR/README.md

 ## Step 3: How to use
 Using CellFindR involves first loading in the functions provided in the CellFindR.R script.
 The best way do this is to open the file from the repository folder, highlight all (Ctrl/Cmd + A), and Run (Shift + Enter).
 Once loaded, we suggest creating a new R script (File > New > R Script) and running commands listed and demonstrated in the CellFindR_vignette.html file.
 The vignette can be opened using any web browser. **We detail each of the functions below and suggestions for ways in which our code can be modified for your use.** Please note that you will have to rerun the modified function to update it before calling it.

+You should have your own datasets to run CellFindR but if you want to test it with our E14.5 Mouse Cochlea data it is accessible via geo: https://0-www-ncbi-nlm-nih-gov.brum.beds.ac.uk/geo/query/acc.cgi?acc=GSM4037811

 Here are the list of functions that pertains to CellFindR and the functions that helped generate figures from our paper.

 ### load_tenx